Michelle Maldonado

-Michelle-Ann E. Lopes Maldonado (/ˈmiːʃɛl/ MEE-shel) is an American politician who serves in the Virginia House of Delegates from the 20th district as a member of the Democratic Party.
-She represented the 50th district from 2022 to 2024.
+Michelle-Ann E. Lopes Maldonado (/ˈmiːʃɛl/ MEE-shel) is an American politician who served in the Virginia House of Delegates as a member of the Democratic Party.
+She represented the 50th district from 2022 to 2024 and the 20th district from 2024 to 2026.

 Early life and education

 Michelle Maldonado was born in Falmouth, Massachusetts.
 Her grandmother was the first Black person to work as a principal in Cape Cod, Massachusetts.
 She is of Cape Verdean-descent.
 She graduated with an undergraduate degree from Barnard College of Columbia University in Latin American studies and Spanish literature and language.

 Maldonado moved to Virginia in 1993, to attend George Washington University Law School.
 She married Roberto Maldonado Jr., with whom she had one son.
 She was admitted to the bar in Washington, D.C. and Virginia.

 Virginia House of Delegates

 Maldonado filed to run for a seat in the Virginia House of Delegates from the 50th district during the 2021 election.
 She stated that she was inspired to run for office following the murders of Ahmaud Arbery and George Floyd, the killing of Breonna Taylor, and the attack on the United States Capitol.

 Maldonado defeated incumbent Delegate Lee J. Carter, who was also running for the Democratic nomination for governor, and activist Helen Zurita in the Democratic primary.
 During the primary campaign Carter had raised around $84,000, Maldonado raised around $56,000, and Zurita raised around $6,000.
 She defeated Republican nominee Steve Pleickhardt in the general election.
+Maldonado resigned from the House on May 31, 2026, stating that she was caring for a parent with a terminal illness.